kmotoko/desktop-guideline/hardening/sysctl.md

 # Mode '2': ignore the source address in the IP packet and try to select local address that we prefer for talks with the target host
 net.ipv4.conf.all.arp_announce = 2

+# Turn on the tcp_timestamps, accurate timestamp make TCP congestion control algorithms work better
+# Do not turn it off, it has security implications
+net.ipv4.tcp_timestamps = 1

 # Don't ignore directed pings
 # Useful for monitoring tools etc.
 # Might want to limit requests/s in iptables